isiddique2024/Page-Table-Injector/README.md

-# Physical Memory Manual Mapper (PM-Mapper)
+# Page Table Injector (PT-Injector)

 ## Overview

-PM-Mapper is an advanced driver and DLL injection tool that uses direct physical memory manipulation to inject code into target processes.
+PT-Injector is an advanced driver and DLL injection tool that uses direct physical memory manipulation to inject code into target processes.
 By modifying the target process' page tables, it can bypass many common anti-cheat and anti-tampering mechanisms that monitor virtual memory operations via the VAD (Virtual Address Descriptor) tree.

-Tested from **Windows 10 20H2 19042** to **Windows 11 24H2 26100.4351**
+Tested from **Windows 10 20H2 19042** to **Windows 11 24H2 26100.6584**

 ## Video Showcase